-Bariatric Surgical Patient Care formerly Bariatric Nursing and Surgical Patient Care publishes the cutting-edge research, clinical protocols, and practical tools to provide optimal care for bariatric surgical patients, whose health is seriously compromised by their high BMI and comorbid conditions.
+Bariatric Surgical Practice and Patient Care (formerly Bariatric Nursing and Surgical Patient Care) publishes the cutting-edge research, clinical protocols, and practical tools to provide optimal care for bariatric surgical patients, whose health is seriously compromised by their high BMI and comorbid conditions.
 Each issue will include original papers, clinical reviews, profiles of successful bariatric surgical programs, case reports, and much more.
 The Journal does not publish papers that have been submitted elsewhere.

 All authors, including the co-authors, should be responsible for a significant part of the manuscript.
 All authors and co-authors should have taken part in writing the manuscript, reviewing it, and revising its intellectual and technical content.
 Any author whose name appears on a paper assumes responsibility and accountability for the results.